Eric Hosmer Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The Marlins pitching staff ranks 17th in the league with a collective 8.8 strikeouts per nine innings.

-- The Marlins have a 4.48 team ERA that ranks 21st across all league pitching staffs.
+- The Marlins' 4.54 team ERA ranks 18th across all MLB pitching staffs.

-- The Marlins rank 21st in baseball in home runs allowed (33 total, 1.2 per game).
+- Marlins pitchers combine to surrender 35 total home runs at a clip of 1.3 per game (to rank 21st in baseball).

-- Cabrera (1-2) gets the starting nod for the Marlins in his sixth start of the season.
-He has a 4.91 ERA in 22 2/3 innings pitched, with 24 strikeouts.
+- The Marlins will send Hoeing (0-1) out to make his second start of the season.

-- The right-hander's most recent appearance was on Monday against the Atlanta Braves, when he went 4 1/3 innings, surrendering four earned runs while allowing four hits.
+- The right-hander last appeared on Tuesday against the Atlanta Braves, when he threw 3 2/3 innings, allowing four earned runs while giving up six hits.

-- In five games this season, the 25-year-old has an ERA of 4.91, with 9.8 strikeouts per nine innings.
-Opponents are hitting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.